bow/volt/docs/index.rst

 according to the engine, ie, the 'blog' engine handles all posts that are in the `contents/blog' directory.

+**URL**
-URL specifies a relative (to the site URL) path in which the posts
+    The engine's URL specifies a relative (to the site URL) path in which the posts will appear.
-    will appear.
 For instance, if your ENGINE_PLAIN configuration has an `URL` setting `/page`, your static pages will appear under SITE_URL/page.

+**PERMALINK**
-PERMALINK Each post has a canonical URL associated, under which it
-    will be found.
+    Each post has a canonical URL associated, under which it will be found.
 This setting specifies the permalink pattern of articles for this engine.
 It allows the use of variables.
 The permalink pattern is appended to the SITE_URL/ENGINE_URL/ pattern.
 Examples of possible variables are:

     * {slug}

     :todo: what else is possible?

-PLUGINS
+**PLUGINS**

     :todo: TODO

-WIDGETS
+**WIDGETS**

     :todo: TODO

-UNITS_PER_PAGINATION
+**UNITS_PER_PAGINATION**

     :todo: TODO

-PAGINATIONS
+**PAGINATIONS**
     ('','tag/{tags}', '{time:%Y/%m/%d}', '{time:%Y/%m}', '{time:%Y}'),

     :todo: TODO

+**GLOBAL_FIELDS**
+    If you use e.g. {tags} in your PAGINATIONS setting, all posts will have to have a tags attriute set, or volt will refuse to generate your site.
+You can avoid this by setting default values for attributes in case they are not explicitely specified.
+This is what the `GLOBAL_FIELDS` option is for.

+    :todo: can this also be specified in a SITE Config, or is it limited to ENGINES?

+    You can specify a GLOBAL_FIELDS option in the engine Config.
+This will set all Units in your blog engine that does not have a tags attribute to have a tags attribute with 'uncategorized' as the value.
+This way, you can set a default tag for all your blog posts and only have an explicit declaration for posts that you want.
+    For example:

+        GLOBAL_FIELDS = {'tags': 'uncategorized'},

 Pagination
 ++++++++++